spiraldevops/home-assignment-2/client/README.md

-React APP could run on any open port
+React APP could be exposed on any port.